 • Quarter the slices of prosciutto and combine the rosemary and orange zest in a small bowl.

-• Transfer, cornmeal side down, to a large (17 x 12) baking sheet and pinch gently around the outsides to make a raised edge.
+• Transfer the pizza dough, cornmeal side down, to a large (17 x 12) baking sheet and pinch gently around the outsides to make a raised edge.

 • Brush the edges of the crusts lightly with olive oil and pre-bake until barely golden in color, about 6 minutes.
 Set aside to cool for 5 minutes.